The Vermont Statutes Online

 (E) filed a timely certificate of birth for each birth at which he or she was the attending midwife, as required by law.

-(b) The director shall renew a license which has lapsed for a period of three years or less upon receipt of the renewal fee and late renewal penalty, the reinstatement fee, and an application for renewal which shows that the person still meets the eligibility requirements of this chapter and that all the requirements for renewal, including continuing education, have been satisfied.
+(b) The Director shall renew a license that has lapsed for a period of three years or less upon receipt of the renewal fee and late renewal penalty, the reinstatement fee, and an application for renewal that shows that the person still meets the eligibility requirements of this chapter and that all the requirements for renewal, including continuing education, have been satisfied.
 A person shall not be required to pay renewal fees for lapsed years.

 § 4188.
 Unprofessional conduct

 (a) A licensed midwife or applicant for licensing, renewal, or reinstatement shall not engage in unprofessional conduct.